ArgoCanada/argoFloats/cran-comments.md

       * argoFloats-methods.Rd
       * sub-sub-argoFloats-method.Rd

-4. Describe the output class.
+3. Describe the output class in more detail.

-5. Change \dontrun entries to \donttest.

-6. Expose a few more plot() examples, but not the whole list, because doing so causes testing to exceed the 5-second limit.

-7. Ensure that plotting functions use on.exit() to reset par() values, and adjust some documentation entries appropriately, to get margins that are closer to oceanographic norms.
-(For example, oceanographers draw the x axis at the top of a so-called "profile" plot, so space is reallocated from the bottom margin to the top one.)
+4. Reduce the use of dontrun in examples, relying on the more appropriate donttest, and narrow the focus of examples.
+(Thanks, particularly, for noting this.)

+5. Plotting functions now use on.exit() to reset par() values, so that the user's setup is not altered by the plot() call.